kiwindyy/CityCouncilAttendance/README.md

 ## Overview

-This paper aims to observe trends in Toronto City Council meeting attendance.
-Drawn from data available on Open Data Toronto and using R to analysis the data, many trends can be found.
-By identifying trends in absences, meetings can be scheduled more effectively to have most members present.
-First, the data was organized, removing unnecessary variables and updated to make existing ones more readable.
-Producing graphs showed results of higher rates of absences in evening meetings.
-2022 as the beginning of this term showed low absence rates whereas 2023 contrasted with high absences.
-Finally, data displayed trends of high attendance every other month.
-Avoiding periods of lower attendance can help maximize the efficiency of meetings.
+This paper examines trends in meeting absences for the Toronto City Council from 2022 to 2026 using data from Open Data Toronto.
+The study analyzes the absences of council members and patterns across meeting types and times.
+Individual council members' absence records are compared, with members like Michael Thompson and Jaye Robinson showing higher rates.
+Results show that afternoon sessions have the highest absence rates and found an increase in absences since 2022.
+By understanding these trends, future meetings can be scheduled more strategically to improve attendance and ensure effective representation.

 ## File Structure